 Before people bought tubes of Bacitracin (TM), Neosporin (TM), and generic imitations thereof, we had cottonwood salve.
 The cottonwood tree, Populus balsamifera, also called Balsam Poplar or Balm of Gilead, grows in wet meadows and along rivers and lakes, ranging from Alaska to Southern California and east across the top half of North America as far south as Virginia.
+For a range map, click here.
+In the Portland area, you’ll find tons of them at the Sandy River delta, as well as growing along the Columbia and Willamette at local parks.
 Harvest time is late winter and early spring, when the bright orange-red buds are sticky with resin and have a distinctive scent that reminds me of laundry detergent.

 Note: When making salves, herbalists sometimes like to include Vitamin E as a preservative, or as in the video above, lavender oil, but because cottonwood is naturally antimicrobial, this ingredient is not necessary.

 Edited to add: Tincture recipe is one part plant matter to two parts alcohol; if buds are dried first, tincture recipe is one part plant matter to five parts alcohol using 70% alcohol (You can use Everclear and dilute it with water to make the solution).